oceanprotocol/barge/README.md

 <img width="535" alt="screen shot 2018-10-10 at 12 20 48" src="https://user-images.githubusercontent.com/90316/46729966-22206600-cc87-11e8-9e1a-156d8a6c5e43.png">

+---

 This will bring up the `stable` versions of all components, referring to their respective `master` branches.

+To run as a publisher, `Brizo` configuration must be set with valid Azure account credentials.
+This is done in the file [brizo.env](./brizo.env).

 To get the `latest` versions of all components, referring to their `develop` branches, pass the argument `--latest`:

-To run as a publisher, `Brizo` configuration must be set with valid Azure account credentials.
-This is done in

 ```bash
 ./start_ocean.sh --latest